 Special Needs Trusts

-Special Needs Trusts are designed to provide for individuals with disabilities without jeopardizing their eligibility for government benefits.
-These trusts can be a vital tool in ensuring that your loved ones receive the care they need.
+Disabled person’s trusts (sometimes called special needs trusts) are designed to provide for individuals with disabilities without jeopardising their eligibility for means-tested local authority support, NHS continuing healthcare, or state benefits.
+These trusts can be a vital tool in ensuring that your loved ones receive the additional care and support they need on top of their statutory entitlements.

-The importance of Special Needs Trusts cannot be overstated:
+The importance of disabled person’s trusts cannot be overstated:

-By understanding the different types of trusts available, such as those for minors and Special Needs Trusts, you can make informed decisions about your estate planning.
-This ensures that your children and dependents are protected and provided for, in line with your wishes.
+By understanding the different types of trusts available — from discretionary trusts for minors to disabled person’s trusts — you can make informed decisions about your estate planning.
+This ensures that your children and dependents are protected and provided for, in line with your wishes and for generations to come.

 Trust Disputes and Resolutions

 Trust disputes can be a significant challenge for beneficiaries and trustees alike, requiring careful navigation and resolution.
-When a trust is created, the settlor’s intentions are paramount, but disagreements can arise among beneficiaries, or between beneficiaries and trustees, complicating the administration of the trust.
+When a trust is created, the settlor’s intentions — as expressed in the trust deed and letter of wishes — are paramount.
+However, disagreements can arise among beneficiaries, or between beneficiaries and trustees, complicating the administration of the trust and potentially putting the trust assets at risk.

 Common Disputes Among Beneficiaries